Board of Directors

 You can follow Shikha’s work on Twitter @shikhaphone and access her research publications at https://berkeley.academia.edu/ShikhaSillimanBhattacharjee.

 Ashish is a portfolio manager in a leading macro hedge fund.
 His experience as an investor in the international financial markets spans the past decade, his area of expertise lies in global macroeconomics, with a specific focus on Asia.

 In 2015, Ashish was chosen as a Young Global Leader by the World Economic Forum.
-The first visually impaired student to have graduated from Business School, Ashish has the distinction of becoming the in the world.
+The first visually impaired student to have graduated from Wharton Business School, Ashish has the distinction of becoming the first visually impaired trader in the world.
 Ashish has been honoured by the President of India with India’s highest civilian award for a disabled individual, the National Award for the Empowerment of Persons with Disabilities.
 At Wharton Business School, his peers selected him to receive the annual Joseph P. Wharton award given to individual who best represents the “Wharton Way of Life.”